-Beginning with Appliance Build 5XXX, you may configure custom domains using the Management Dashboard.
+If you are using PSaaS Appliance Build 5XXX or later, you may configure custom domains using the Management Dashboard.

-Custom domains allow you to expose one or more arbitrary DNS names for a tenant.
-Conventionally, Auth0 uses a three-part domain name for access, and it is the third portion of the domain name that varies depending on the tenant.
+Custom domains allow you to expose one arbitrary DNS name for a tenant.
+Conventionally, the PSaaS Appliance uses a three-part domain name for access, and it is the first portion of the domain name that varies depending on the tenant.

 Suppose that your RTA is